xnmeet/react-scan/README.md

 - [ ] Chrome extension
 - [ ] Cleanup config options
 - [ ] Name / explain the actual problem
+- [ ] More sound options API (start log at certain area, stop log, etc.)
+- [ ] Expose primitives / internals for advanced use cases
 - [ ] Add more problem detections other than props
 - [ ] Simple FPS counter
 - [ ] Drag and select areas of the screen to scan